JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 ```
 CONSTRUCTOR CTextRange2 (BYVAL pTextRange2 AS ITextRange2 PTR, BYVAL fAddRef AS BOOLEAN = FALSE)
-   IF pTextRange2 = NULL THEN m_Result = E_INVALIDARG : EXIT CONSTRUCTOR
+   IF pTextRange2 THEN
       IF fAddRef THEN pTextRange2->lpvtbl->AddRef(pTextRange2)
-   ' // Store the pointer of ITextRange2 interface
+   END IF
    m_pTextRange2 = pTextRange2
 END CONSTRUCTOR
 ```